DUI Immigration Status Overview

 The situations mentioned above could result in the loss of your immigration status and other immigration consequences that will haunt you for the rest of your life.
 In such situations, you will need reputable immigration attorneys to argue against possible moral turpitude and help you avoid these immigration consequences.

 How to Check the Current Immigration Status After a DUI?

 If you have prior DUI convictions, you may need to check if you have a revoked visa.
 One way to do this is by contacting the consulate and inquiring about its validity.
 However, this may not always work because consulates do not deal with case-specific inquiries.

 Another option would be to call the local Customs and Border Protection (CBP) deferred inspection office for this information.

 In the absence of formal communication regarding your visa being revoked due to a California DUI conviction or criminal history, the safest approach would be to assume your visa has been revoked and start the application process for a new one.

 Why You Should Contact an Immigration Lawyer for Your DUI Conviction

 It is advisable for both undocumented and legal immigrants to avoid any kind of issues with the law.
 Even though a misdemeanor DUI might be a relatively minor offense, it could negatively affect your immigration status.

 If you require legal assistance relating to your immigration status, or other immigration law information, or if you face a DUI conviction, reach out to Tadeo & Silva.
 We have a wealth of experience in offering legal services in immigration law.
 Our immigration criminal defense attorneys will work diligently to help you avoid the immigration consequences of a criminal conviction.

 Don’t let your DUI conviction ruin your chance at a life in the United States!
 It’s time to fight for your rights and your future.
-Contact our immigration law firm right away at (404) 993-8941 for a consultation upon your case.
+Contact our immigration law firm right away at (404) 383-7972 for consultation upon your case.